Panda (band): Controversy

 In 2005, the Mexican magazine R & R published an article stating that several Panda songs, mainly from the album Para Ti Con Desprecio, were similar to songs from other bands of similar genres (some lyrics were virtually translations), such as: My Chemical Romance, Green Day, MxPx, Blink 182, Sum 41, and Fall Out Boy.

 After the scandal, reporters have often mentioned this to the band when they are interviewed.
-In the interview published on February 31, 2006, on Versus, a T.V. show from Telehit, the band members appeared defensive when asked about the plagiarism, and responded in contradictory ways.
+In the interview published on February 31, 2006, on Versus, a television show from Telehit, the band members appeared defensive when asked about the plagiarism, and responded in contradictory ways.
 Kross, drummer for the band stated: "We didn't steal, it was coincidentally, I don't know...
 It was not done purposely, it was not made with any malicious intent, so I don't know, the subconscious betrays you ...".

 With the release of their fourth album Amantes Sunt Amentes and the growth in popularity of the band on MTV in other countries, they preferred to change the subject when asked about plagiarism.
 Bassist Ricardo Treviño said: "There are people who say: You either love or hate Pxndx.
 I think that those who love us are the majority, so why would we argue about these things?".
 The group acknowledged that all the bad publicity was publicity in the end in their song "¡Ah Pero Cómo Vendo Cassettes!", that roughly translates to "oh, but I still sell lots of records".

 The accusations of plagiarism caused many people to reject Panda.
 These groups call themselves Anti Pandas, and have expressed their position through different websites (YouTube, MySpace and Facebook), as well as festivals where Panda plays.
 The Anti Pandas say that the list of plagiarism of Panda stands at more than 35 songs.

 Panda has been booed in different festivals, such as the 2007 edition of Rock'N'Exa, where the public threw bottles, trash, and other things at them while they played.

-The same thing happened in 2008 at the Vive Latino, and the Third International Rock Festival in Rio, although they have an outgrowing fan movement in major U.S. cities such as Los Angeles, Chicago and New York, not to mention most of Latin America and throughout the world.
+The same thing happened in 2008 at the Vive Latino, and the Third International Rock Festival in Rio, although they have an outgrowing fan movement in major U.S. cities such as Los Angeles, Chicago and New York, as well as in most of Latin America and throughout the world.